gutenbergtools/ebookmaker/README.md

 (master branch, editable install)
 `pipenv install ebookmaker`

-Use the ebookmaker.conf file to pass a path to your kindlegen, tex, and groff programs if they're not in your PATH.
+Use the ebookmaker.conf file to pass a path to your kindlegen, tex if they're not in your PATH.
 Edit the ebookmaker.conf and copy it to /etc/ebookmaker.conf to reset the paths.
 Copy ebookmaker.conf to ~/.ebookmaker to override settings in /etc/ebookmaker.conf or to set default